 If you have too much brake fluid, it can spill on the engine.
 The fluid will burn if the engine is hot enough.
-You or others could be burned, and your vehicle could be damaged.
+You or others could be burned, and your engine could be damaged.
 Add brake fluid only when work is done on the brake hydraulic system.

 When your brake fluid falls to a low level, your brake warning light will come on.
+A continuous chime will sound if you try to drive with this warning light on.
 See the Index under Brake System Warning Light.

-What to Add: When you do need brake fluid, use only DOT-3 brake fluid-such as Delco Supreme 11[®] (GM Part No. 1052535).
+What to Add:

+When you do need brake fluid, use only DOT-3 brake fluid-such as Delco Supreme 11® (GM Part No. 1052535).
 Use new brake fluid from a sealed container only.